-7 Neutralization (Buffer NEU)
+7 Neutralization (Buffer NEU-EF)

-Add Neutralization Buffer NEU to the suspension and immediately mix the lysate gently by inverting the tube until blue samples turns colorless completely!
+Add Neutralization Buffer NEU-EF to the suspension and immediately mix the lysate gently by inverting the tube until the blue sample turns colorless completely!
 Do not vortex.

 The flask or tube used for this step should not be filled more than two thirds to allow homogeneous mixing.
 Make sure to neutralize completely to precipitate all the protein and chromosomal DNA.
 The lysate should turn from a slimy, viscous consistency to a low viscosity, homogeneous suspension of an off-white flocculate.
 In addition, LyseControl should turn completely colorless without any traces of blue.